Notes on the Geography of Morocco: Marrakech: The Medina or Old City

 The central element of the entire medina, oddly enough, is this large open space, an irregular not to say formless polygon called the Place Jemaa el Fna, the name--by one reading, "the place of the vanished mosque"--possibly hinting at a long-gone Almoravid building.
 Comparatively deserted in the daytime, the Place is seriously crowded at night.
 At the far side, the short minaret of the Quessabine Mosque marks the entrance to a warren of markets.

-Dinner in the Place, an obligatory stop for compliant tourists.
+Dinner in the Place seems to be obligatory for tourists.

 Into the suq, or souk, or market.